Charles Bridge Prague – Complete Visitor's Guide | Megalo Travel

 • Look over the left parapet towards Malá Strana — a small metal cross marks the exact spot where St. John was thrown into the river.

-• In the evening, the bridge is lit by original gas lanterns — among the last in the world.
+• In the evening the bridge is lit by original gas lanterns — among the last in the world.
 A late-night walk is a completely different experience from the daytime crowds.

 • Do not rush — every one of the 30 statues has a story.
 Knowing the legends in advance transforms an ordinary walk into something memorable.

-• Combine with Klementinum — just 3 minutes away on foot.
+• Combine with Klementinum — just 3 minutes on foot.
 Visit Klementinum early, then return to the bridge around 10:00 when the light is at its best.

 Is Charles Bridge free to visit?